-For illustration, the Emergency response (point 12 in the list above) will be developed in the following.
-In case of an emergency, the facility must be shut down automatically.
+Here, an example of the shutdown procedure is given for an HRS: in case of an emergency, the facility must be shut down automatically.
 To ensure that the shutdown is complete, the facility must be equipped with an emergency shutdown facility which includes shut-off valves.
-Examples of different scenarios that lead to a shutdown are reported in Table A6-1.
+Examples of different scenarios that lead to a shutdown are reported in Table A6-2.